mitsuki31/jmatrix/README.md

 This constructor creates a new **identity matrix** with a size of $n \times n$ (where $n$ is from input).
 An **identity matrix** is a square matrix with ones on the main diagonal and zeros elsewhere, often denoted as $I$.

 Please avoid using $I$ or $i$ as variable names for matrices in code, as $i$ is commonly used in `for-loop` statements.
 Instead, consider using $mI$ or a similar alternative.
-For example:
+For instance:

 ```java
 // Create new identity matrix with size 5x5